marwahaha/capistrano-asgroup/README.markdown

 ## Introduction

 Disclaimer:
-This a continuation of Thomas Verbiscer project https://github.com/tverbiscer/capistrano-asgroup which seams to be abandonned.
+This a continuation of Thomas Verbiscer project https://github.com/tverbiscer/capistrano-asgroup which seams to be abandoned.

 capistrano-asgroup is a [Capistrano](https://github.com/capistrano/capistrano) plugin designed to simplify the task of deploying to infrastructure hosted on [Amazon EC2](http://aws.amazon.com/ec2/).
 It was